The fractional AI executive model for mid-size companies

 You’re perfect for fractional if you have episodic AI needs - launching an AI initiative, evaluating vendors, building an AI strategy.
 These are 3-6 month sprints, not permanent positions.
 Why pay for 12 months when you need 3?

 Your AI maturity level is crucial.
-BCG found only 26% of companies have moved beyond proof-of-concept with AI.
-If you’re in that 74% still figuring things out, you need strategic guidance, not operational management.
+BCG found only 5% of companies qualify as “future-built” for AI, with the vast majority still stagnating or emerging.
+If you’re in that 95% still figuring things out, you need strategic guidance, not operational management.
 This is why so many AI readiness assessments mislead companies - they focus on technical capabilities instead of strategic readiness.

 Think about organizational readiness.
 When you have a strong team that can execute but lacks strategic direction, fractional executives thrive.
 They provide the playbook; your team runs the plays.

-One pattern I see constantly: companies hire full-time AI executives expecting transformation, then saddle them with operational tasks.
-You don’t need a $400K executive to manage vendor relationships or run steering committees.
+One pattern appears constantly: companies hire full-time AI executives expecting transformation, then saddle them with operational tasks.
+Only 6% of organizations are high performers reporting more than 5% of EBIT attributable to AI - and they’re not the ones overpaying for underutilized leadership.
+You don’t need a highly-compensated executive to manage vendor relationships or run steering committees.

 How fractional AI engagements actually work